Correctness or precision.

 Unfounded or illogical ways of getting someone to agree with your point of view.

-A document that focuses on civic issues or matters of public policy.
+document A document that focuses on civic issues or matters of public policy.

 Reading in which a questioning attitude, logical analysis and inference are used to judge the worth of text.